B1ngzu/Dessert-Web-Gemini/walkthrough.md

     - **Verify**: The app should show an error message saying it can only help with desserts.

 4.  **Test Favorites**:

 # Dessert Recipe App Walkthrough

-The Dessert Recipe App is now ready and running!

 ## How to Test